 In order to distinguish the YA paperback release from the hardcover tween release, my publisher wanted to give it a new title and cover.
-If you are attached to the original title and cover, you can always still order the hardcover edition of Dani Noir just as it is.
+But Dani Noir and Fade Out are effectively the same book.

 …do an interview with me or write a guest post for my blog?